infotroph/Prairie_seq/plant_manuscript/results.md

 ## Results and what Discussion there currently is

-The sequencing run returned 1286163 plant ITS2 reads, of which 956812 were successfully end-paired, quality filtered, and assigned back from barcodes to samples.
-These clean reads contained 675898 unique sequences, of which 635969 were observed only once in the dataset (singletons).
-Of the 39929 sequences observed at least twice, 1537 were identified as probable PCR chimeras by `vsearch`.
-These chimeric sequences accounted for a total of 5643 reads, or 1.8% of the raw dataset.
-A further 1854 sequences were identified as incomplete ITS2 regions by `ITSx`, leaving a total of 36142 sequences to be clustered into OTUs.
+The sequencing run returned 1286163 plant ITS2 reads, of which 730235 were successfully end-paired, quality filtered, and assigned back from barcodes to samples.
+These clean reads contained 494505 unique sequences, of which 459986 were observed only once in the dataset (singletons).
+Of the 34519 sequences observed at least twice, 2219 were identified as probable or borderline PCR chimeras by `vsearch`.
+These chimeric sequences accounted for a total of [TK this number is just probable chimeras, need to add borderline!]
+7271 reads, or TKTK% of the raw dataset.
+A further 75 sequences were identified as incomplete or undetectable ITS2 regions by `ITSx`, leaving a total of 32225 sequences to be clustered into OTUs.

 We observed more reads from grasses at increasing depths, both relative to other functional types (@Fig:famdepthrel) and in absolute abundance (@Fig:famdepthabs).
 Forbs from the Asteraceae declined somewhat with depth, while reads from legumes were consistent across depths.